ShankarChavan/Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project objective was to utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 This project requires obtaining RMSE values that are lower than the tolerance.

 ---